RaiderKnight/RK-Money-Maker/README.md

 ### 1- rk_MoneyMaker :
 Add the possibility to deposit and withdraw money.
-You can also buy/sell/trade jewellery at some stores.
+You can also buy/sell/trade jewellery and arts at some stores.

 ### Module requirements
 Vima's bedroom presets (1.1)